jameysharp/corrode/src/Language/Rust/Corrode/C.md

-Similarly, when inside of a loop, we'd like to keep track of whether a break or continue statement was used so we can avoid generating unnecessary code to deal with edge cases &mdash; see the case of `interpretStatement (CFor ..)`.
+Similarly, when inside of a loop, we'd like to keep track of whether a break or continue statement was used so we can avoid generating unnecessary code to deal with edge cases&mdash;see the case of `interpretStatement (CFor ..)`.

 ```haskell